reiver/golang-backend-training/chapters/golang-project-structure/README.md

 The code in the `args/` directory uses the Go built-in ["flag"](https://golang.org/pkg/flag/) package to make things happen.

 This package is very simple.
-It just expored variables.
+It just exports variables.

 For example, you might have: